Manage Vulnerabilities with ServiceNow ITSM

 Integrate InsightAppSec and ServiceNow in just a few steps.
-Download the InsightAppSec app from ServiceNow app store and configure within ServiceNow.
+Download the InsightAppSec app from the ServiceNow app store and configure it within ServiceNow.
 After configuration, add the ServiceNow connection to InsightAppSec so that you can start exporting your vulnerabilities.

 Before you begin

 - Ensure you have an organization-level InsightAppSec API key to use for ServiceNow configuration.
 If not, create a new key.

 Download the InsightAppSec ITSM app from ServiceNow